How to Deliver Value at Every Stage of the Customer Journey

 81% of shoppers conduct online research before buying.

-Your job during the Awareness Stage: Convey that you UNDERSTAND the prospect’s problem and provide information and resources that will help them to better navigate their problem or need.
+Your job as a marketer during the Awareness Stage: Convey that you UNDERSTAND the prospect’s problem and provide information and resources that will help them to better navigate their problem or need.

 Content to Deliver in the Awareness Stage: